 Where you will notice a big difference in your gaming with a higher download speed is when you come to update and install new games.
 The higher your speed, the quicker you’ll be able to play your new and most recently updated games.

 Even if you have a decent broadband speed, you could be hindering your streaming and gaming experience.

 Clogging up your router with lots of devices could be making you suffer, even if said devices aren’t in use, items such as phones and tablets will still be consuming bandwidth if apps are running in the background.
 Either turn log into your router via a browser, or just switch the WiFi option off on them and it should make a difference.

 If you’re trying to game or watch Netflix and notice your internet is not up to speed, it might be because someone else is also using the internet - your broadband speed can slow considerably when there are various users on it.
 Surfing the web has a minimal impact on your speed, but streaming services affect it greatly.

-Upgrading your package with the same supplier if you have poor broadband speed will not improve your speed - as we have mentioned above, this is dependent on your distance from the green cabinet you are served off of.
+Upgrading your subscription with the same supplier if you have poor broadband speed will not improve your speed - as we have mentioned above, this is dependent on your distance from the green cabinet you are served off of.